11 Ways You Could Be Cleaning Your Kitchen Wrong

 You never remove your removable stove burners

 The stovetop is one of the greasiest zones in your kitchen.
 If your range has removable burners, don’t waste energy (and sponges) scrubbing them to death.
 The V Spot blog suggests placing each burner in a sealed zip-top bag and adding ¼ cup of ammonia.
 Let the bag sit on a baking sheet overnight and wipe the burner clean the next morning with a sponge.
 (FYI: Never mix bleach and ammonia because it creates toxic fumes).
 Still not spotless?
 Let the burner soak in warm, soapy water to further loosen any stuck-grime, then wipe away after a few hours.
+If you notice these smells in your home, don’t ignore them.

 You never clean the inside dishwasher door